ErikBouts/tqa-workshop/README.rst

 Querying XBRL taxonomies using TQA involves the following "layers":

-* The TQA query language, in the "queryapi" package.
+* The *TQA query API*, in the "queryapi" package.
 The queries mostly return relationships or taxonomy DOM elements such as concept declarations (see chapter 4).
-* The relationship type hierarchy in the "relationship" package.
+* The *relationship* type hierarchy in the "relationship" package.
 This is the most commonly used data in typical TQA usage.
-* The type-safe XBRL taxonomy DOM type hierarchy in the "dom" package.
+* The type-safe XBRL *taxonomy DOM* type hierarchy in the "dom" package.
 See chapter 4.

 When querying for linkbase content (at a higher level of abstraction) we typically query for relationships, and when querying for schema content we typically query for TQA DOM elements.